Getting Started

 Extract the archive to your preferred location

-Add the
+Add the frostc

-binary to your system's PATHVerify the installation:
+binary to your system's PATH

 For those who prefer to build from source or need the latest development version, follow these steps for a complete development environment setup.